CybercentreCanada/assemblyline-service-intezer/README.md

-# IntezerStatic service
+# IntezerDynamic service
-This repository is an Assemblyline service that fetches the Intezer report for the SHA256 of a submitted file.
+This repository is an Assemblyline service that fetches the Intezer report for the SHA256 of a submitted file, and if the SHA256 was not found on the Intezer instance, then this service will submit that file.

 **NOTE**: This service **requires** you to have your own API key (Paid or Free).
 It is **not** preinstalled during a default installation.

+**NOTE**: This service **requires** extensive setup prior to installation if you are deploying your own instance of IntezerAnalyze.

 ## Execution